phpinternalsbook/PHP-Internals-Book/Book/php_ecosystem/compiling_php.rst

 ``phpize`` is the equivalent of ``./buildconf`` for extensions.
 It will copy various files from *lib/php/build* and invoke autoconf/autoheader.
 You will learn more about this tool in the next section.

-``php-config`` provides various information about the configuration of the PHP build.
+``php-config`` provides information about the configuration of the PHP build.
 Try it out:

 .. code-block:: none